 SSI allows a single person to have only $2,000 in assets to stay eligible for SSI, and a married couple can only have $3,000 in assets.
-Fortunately, some assets, like the home you live in, will not be counted when determining your eligibility if you meet certain requirements.
-This is is called the "home exclusion."
+But some assets, like the home you live in, won't be counted when determining your eligibility—if you meet certain requirements.
+When the SSA doesn't count your house as a resource, it's called the "home exclusion."
+(20 CFR 416.1212.)

 In addition, the home must be your primary place of residence.
-Your principal place of residence is the house you live in that you consider as the primary place you live (where you go back to stay on a regular basis).
+Your principal place of residence is the house you live in and that you consider as the main place you live (where you go back to stay on a regular basis).
 Your home can be a mobile home or fixed home and can be on either land or water (like a houseboat).

-Shared ownership.
+Sole or shared ownership.
 Here are some of the documents you can use to show you have a shared ownership in the home:

 Equitable ownership.
-You will need to provide a statement of support from the person with whom you have the equitable ownership.
-If you have any other evidence such as bills showing that you paid for additions or repairs to the home or you made mortgage payments, you should provide those as well.
+If you aren't listed as an owner of the home, you'll need to provide a statement of support from the person with whom you have the equitable ownership (the owner or lessor of the house).
+If you have evidence such as bills showing that you paid for additions or repairs to the home or you made mortgage payments, you should provide those as well.

 The SSA will then use this information to decide which home is your principal place of residence.

-Under some circumstances, even if you leave the home and don't intend to return, the SSA will still allow the value of your home to be excluded from your assets.
+Under some circumstances, even if you leave the house and don't intend to return, the SSA will still allow the value of your home to be excluded from your assets.
 Here are those circumstances.

-The SSA may still allow you the home exclusion if you have to leave your home but can't return to it for reasons beyond your control.
-This can happen if, for example, you are hospitalized or your home is damaged.
+Social Security may still allow you the home exclusion if you have to leave your home but can't return to it for reasons beyond your control.
+This can happen if, for example, you're hospitalized or your home is damaged.

 Here are some examples.